-Name of Center: Independent Living Center of the Hudson Valley Address: 15-17 Third Street, Troy, NY 12180 Contract Number: C010992 Report Period: October 1, 2013 - September 30, 2014 Contact Person: Denise A. Figueroa Board President Authorization: Sean Turley, Board President
+Name of Center: Independent Living Center of the Hudson Valley

+Address: 15-17 Third Street, Troy, NY 12180

+Contact Person: Denise A. Figueroa

+Board President Authorization: Sean Turley

-- A. Education Advocacy - 1.
-A school district will make procedural changes to transition plans for students with disabilities to include developing information on program options toward graduation, PASS, ACCES-VR, Independent Living advocacy, access to assistive technology and linkages to other community based agencies and organizations. - 2.
+- A school district will make procedural changes to transition plans for students with disabilities to include developing information on program options toward graduation, PASS, ACCES-VR, Independent Living advocacy, access to assistive technology and linkages to other community based agencies and organizations. - 2.
 A written agreement will be established for ILCHV to conduct a disabilities awareness track as part of the school personnel training curriculum in at least one school district in the Center's service area. - 3.
-Congress will pass the Keeping All Students Safe Act, HR 1893.
+Congress will pass and the President will sign into law the Keeping All Students Safe Act, HR 1893 and S2036.
 This bill will create standards to limit the use of physical restraint and seclusion of children, by establishing safety standards in schools that will be similar to those already set in place by hospitals and other community-based facilities.
 It also will prohibit mechanical restraints and other restraints that restrict breathing. - 4.
+At least 1 school district in Columbia County will collaborate with ILCHV to establish policies and procedures related to discipline of students without excessive reliance on suspensions and PINS referrals. - 5.
+ILCHV will establish a written agreement with Columbia County to offer on-site Special Education Advocacy Training to Law Guardians.
+This will be offered twice a year for law guardians who work with high risk children with disabilities. - 6.
+ILCHV will establish a written agreement with one human services organization to offer onsite Special Education Advocacy Training.
+This will be offered twice a year for its staff training for professionals who work with high risk children.

-One local college will incorporate a course on the history of disability rights movement developed and designed by staff of ILCHV. - 5.
-ACCES-VR will change its policy to provide funding for sign language interpreters for deaf adults in General Educational Development (GED) preparation classes. - B. Employment Advocacy - 1.
-A local one-stop will implement programs and or procedures that allow for greater access to services by people with all disabilities. - 2.
-A local one-stop will incorporate disability awareness/sensitivity training either developed or endorsed by ILCHV as part of their training procedures for all new employees. - 3.
-New York State will establish a small business tax credit for the employment of people with disabilities.
-A.570 (Cusick) and S.1907 (Addabbo) The tax credit created by this legislation would provide an incentive for small businesses to hire individuals with disabilities, increasing the opportunities for New Yorkers with disabilities to achieve gainful employment and self-sufficiency.
+- 1. A local one-stop will implement programs and or procedures that allow for greater access to services by people with all disabilities. - 2.
+A local one-stop will incorporate disability awareness/sensitivity training either developed or endorsed by ILCHV as part of their training procedures for all new employees.

+- 3. New York State will establish a small business tax credit for the employment of people with disabilities.
+A.570 (Cusick) and S.1907 (Addabbo)

+The tax credit created by this legislation would provide an incentive for small businesses to hire individuals with disabilities, increasing the opportunities for New Yorkers with disabilities to achieve gainful employment and self-sufficiency. - 4.
+New York State will adopt an Employment First policy for People with Disabilities.

 - 1. At least one local hospital will establish and follow policies and procedures for the provision of interpreter services. - 2.
 The Center will increase physical and communication access within health care facilities including physicians' offices, clinics and hospitals. - 3.
-At least one local hospital will incorporate disability awareness/sensitivity training either developed or endorsed by ILCHV as part of their training procedures for all new employees.
+At least one local hospital will incorporate disability awareness/sensitivity training either developed or endorsed by ILCHV as part of their training procedures for all new employees. - 4.
+New York State will adopt changes to the Nurse Practices Act to create Advanced Home Health Aides who can be certified to do services currently required by licensed nurses in non-certified settings.
+This will make it possible to fully implement Community First Choice in NYS